diiq/blog/_writing/morality-play-iii.markdown

 “No.” she says, and he stops.
 “Listen.” she says, and he does.
 The wind slows its gusting for a moment.

 “There are three kinds of rules.”
-She counts on his fingers.
+She counts on her fingers.
 “One, someone tells you.
 They tell you what they’ll do if you break their rule.

 “Two, you assume.
 Invisible rules.
 You’re blind to alternatives because you never imagined there might be any.

 “Three, the important ones.
 Physics.
 There are no consequences because they can’t be broken.
 But!
 There’s more leeway even in those rules than many people suspect.”

-She holds up his three fingers, fixes him in his eye, and steps backwards out the window.
+She holds up her three fingers, looks him in the eye, and steps backwards out the window.